confetti-framework/docs/container.md

 ## Introduction

-The Lanvard service container is a powerful tool for managing struct dependencies and performing dependency injection.
+The Confetti service container is a powerful tool for managing struct dependencies and performing dependency injection.
 Dependency injection is a fancy phrase that essentially means this: struct dependencies are "injected" into the struct via the constructor or, in some cases, "setter" methods.

 Let's look at a simple example:

     package model

     import (
-        "github.com/lanvard/contract/inter"
+        "github.com/confetti/contract/inter"
-    "github.com/lanvard/foundation"
+    "github.com/confetti/foundation"
-        "lanvard/app/repository"
+        "confetti/app/repository"
     )

     type User struct {